 For statutory accounting purposes, deferred taxes are not reported as a component of income from continuing operations in the income statement; rather deferred taxes are recognized as a separate component of gains and losses in unassigned funds (surplus).

 Disclosures should be followed as indicated in the disclosures section in this statement.

+The examples detailed in Exhibits A and B were modified to better illustrate the statutory accounting method for tax credit investments.

 Effective Date and Transition